sghosh1810/Image-To-Text-Api/README.md

-# Image To Text Api
+# Image To Text Api/Gui

-A image to text api built on node.js, tesseract.js
+A image to text api/gui built on node.js, tesseract.js.

 ## Usage